How to Optimize Your IT Budget & Improve Your Digital Customer Experience in 2021

 While there are many uncertainties for 2021, we do know that more and more customers will be heading online to do everything from ordering groceries to attending medical appointments.

-To succeed in overcoming this challenge, we have compiled a list of ways companies can make the most of their IT budgets in order to maximize the ROI of their digital projects.
+To succeed in overcoming this challenge, we have compiled a list of ways companies can make the most of their IT budgets in order to maximize their digital customer experience.

 Establishing Clear Expectations

 In the face of budget constraints, maintaining clear communication between all members of your team will become even more important.
 Without clear communication, it is nearly impossible for members of your team to understand what is expected of them.

 A lack of clear communication will also make it more difficult for software development teams to properly understand what they are being asked to build, whether it is additional functionalities to an existing app or redesigning the user interface.
 When this happens, it is not uncommon for the development teams to spend an entire sprint building functionalities that fail to meet expectations, which can result in additional challenges.

 To avoid this fate, it is crucial to establish clear and well-defined user stories that enable all members of the team to have a common understanding of how each function, and the product as a whole, will appear, operate, and what it will achieve.
 Furthermore, it is vital to maintain a pristine and well-ordered product backlog so that the project can advance, sprint after sprint, in an appropriate fashion established by the product owner or project manager.

 Setting Realistic Goals

 Having an app or website with all the bells and whistles is great, but it is critical that the goals or expectations for our digital services remain realistic and achievable.
 Development teams can often become overwhelmed when tasked with developing platforms with major and complex functions without receiving the adequate amount resources to bring the project to fruition.